noshinfaria/AI_Agent_with_Segmented_Response/README.md

-## Semantic Chunking for Topic Transitions
+## Chunking for Topic Transitions
-This project uses OpenAI's GPT-4 to detect topic transitions in long texts and dynamically streams segmented output to the user using FastAPI and Server-Sent Events (SSE).
-It focuses on semantic chunking — breaking text only where the topic changes, not at every sentence.
+This project uses OpenAI GPT-4 or LangChain streaming pipelines to detect topic transitions in long texts and dynamically stream segmented output to the user using FastAPI and Server-Sent Events (SSE).

+It focuses on semantic chunking — breaking text only where the topic changes, not at every sentence, with two main implementations:

+OpenAI Direct Streaming – Manually buffers tokens, detects sentences, and calls GPT for semantic segmentation.

+LangChain Streaming – Uses custom callbacks to detect paragraph or sentence boundaries in real-time without manual buffering.

 ### File Structure
 ```graphql